 People with CVID, a primary immunodeficiency disorder (PI), may experience long periods of improvement with treatment.
 Immunoglobulin replacement therapy restores the deficient antibody- producing cells in the body.
 This therapy may allow people to fight infection and live normally, with the exception of having regular treatment.
 Some people, however, do experience a shorter life.

-- Q How is Graves' orbitopathy treated?
+- Q How are autoimmune diseases treated?

-- Q What is autoimmune enteropathy?
+- Q What is sentinel lymphadenectomy?

 - Q Are A-T carriers more sensitive to X-rays from mammograms?